TilanFernando/Flag-Quiz-MOBILE-APPLICATION/README.md

-# Flag-Quiz-MOBILE-APPLICATION
-A mobile application developed to guess country names and flags.
+A mobile application developed to guess country names and flags using Kotlin(Jetpack Compose).